 Morningstar Investor provides a wealth of information and comparable data points about mutual funds and ETFs—fees, risk, portfolio composition, performance, distributions, and more.
 Morningstar experts also provide detailed explanations and analysis of many of the funds the site covers.

 With Morningstar Investor, you’ll enjoy a wealth of features, including Morningstar Portfolio X-Ray®, stock and fund watchlists, news and commentary, screeners, and more.
 And you can try it before you buy it.
 Right now, Morningstar Investor is offering a free seven-day trial.
-You can check out the current deal, as well as discounted rates for students and teachers, in our details box below.
+You can check out the current deal, as well as discounted rates for students and teachers, by visiting the Morningstar Investor website.

 How Do Dividend ETFs Pay Investors?